Strawberry Tree: Unedo Try This Fruit Once

-I’ve read various iterations of the above description many times before, however, being faced with the opportunity to try the berry for the first time recently, I had a more amiable interaction with the fruit.
+I’ve read various iterations of the above “sandy peaches” description many times before, however, being faced with the opportunity to try the berry for the first time recently, I had a more pleasant experience.

 If you were to take a mealy/out-of-season peach, sweeten it with a tiny bit of mango, and combine this mixture with raw cornmeal until you can form numerous 1-inch spheres.
 Boom!
 This would be as faithful an analog for the fresh fruit you are bound to find.

 Commonly seen as an ornamental guest in the parks, roadsides, and apartment complexes of the Pacific Northwest, the Strawberry Tree, and its berries, have been used to create jams, jellies, and boozy hootches of various stripes the world over.

 The soft red fruits plucked off of a bush on a brisk autumn day are soft like gummy candy.
 There is a strange allure about the berries that begs: “smoosh us together, weirdo!”